Please read below about our prices and policies.

 Show puppies are in no way guaranteed to win in the show ring, but they should – with proper care on the part of the buyer – exemplify the breed standard.

-You will get a puppy pack with your puppy that includes: shot/worming records, vet check, sample puppy food, FAQ sheet on how to care for your new baby, guarantee contract and a new toy.
+You will get a puppy pack with your puppy that includes: shot/worming records, vet certification, sample puppy food, harness, toy, chew bone,FAQ sheet on how to care for your new baby and your guarantee contract.

 The real truth about Certifications:

 There are approximately 10 certifications that can be performed on dogs.
 All certifications are done by a specialist in that area.
 For instance CERF would be performed by an Optomologist.
 OFA Cardia takes a visit to a Cardiologist.
 BAER certifications are performed by a neurologist.
 Hips an Orthopedic specialist.
 The list goes on and on.
 I am not in the market to put other breeders down but I am amazed at the breeders that will pick one or two certifications and then use scare tatics on potential buyers.
 You will see such statements as: "DO NOT buy a puppy from any breeder that does NOT do BAER testing or OFA testing."
 I see this as a selling technique and my question would be why did they only choose those tests and not all ten?
 Are the eyes more important than the heart?
 Is loss of hearing more important than Patella issues?
+Then they go on to say the reason why their puppies are so expensive is because of these 2 or 3 certifications that they perform.
+Or that some expert suggested that these were the only tests needed.

-6 months or yearly for them to be viable.
-Many breeders only do them one time.
-This makes the certification really useless.
+Another point is most of these certifications have to be performed every 6 months to a year for them to be viable.
+Many breeders only do them one time in the canines' life.
+This makes the certifications useless.
 What about 2 years later and the dog develops one of these problems and is still being bred?
 The breeder would not have a clue.
 I pondered on this for a long time.
-I wanted to do what was best for my dogs and at the same time keep my puppies affordable.
-After many discussions with my Vet we decided on semi annual check-ups.
-He is more than capable of making sure they do not have any problems.
+I wanted to do what was best for my breeding program and at the same time keep my puppies affordable.
+After many discussions with my Vet we decided on annual check-ups.
+Many times when it is time to breed one of my girls I will take them in for a physical even if they just had one several months before.
+I want that added knowledge knowing they are still healthy.
+My vet is more than capable of making sure my Havanese do not have any problems.
+He checks their hearts, knees, elbows, hips, teeth, listens to their lungs and checks their ears, eyes and testicles (males).
+He also takes their temperature and weighs them.
+He feels for any tumors and checks them for worms/parasites.
+They are given an extensive physical.
 If a problem were to be found I would then take them to a specialist.
 So far my dogs have all checked out perfect as have my puppies!
 This is exactly what we do as humans.
 We go to our regular doctor first then if he finds a problem you are sent to a specialist.
 We do not make appointments with 10 specialists first.

 Fourthly, the expense of having each dog certified in 10 different areas would be astronomical.
 The puppies would have to be sold at approximately $3000.00 each just to cover the costs of the tests.
 No adopter would be willing to pay that especially since it still does not guarantee that the puppy would never have a problem.